Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Einstein--Hilbert Action from the Rank-2 Tensor

 where $\bar{e}_\mu$ is the background vielbein of the AdS$_3$ Poincar\'e patch and $\delta e_\mu$ is the fluctuation.
 The background satisfies $\bar{g}_{\mu\nu} = \eta_{ab}\bar{e}^a_\mu\bar{e}^b_\nu = (\alpha^2/z^2)\eta_{\mu\nu}$.
 The metric fluctuation is then

-where we lower the flat index with $\eta_{ab}$.
-We further decompose $\delta e_\mu$ into a symmetric traceless part $h_{\mu\nu}^{TT}$ (transverse-traceless, the physical graviton polarisation in the axial gauge), a trace part $\phi$ (the dilaton/breathing mode), and a longitudinal part $\xi_\mu$ (pure gauge under linearised diffeomorphisms):
+We further decompose $\delta e_\mu$ into a symmetric traceless part $h_{\mu\nu}^{TT}$ (transverse-traceless, the physical graviton polarization in the axial gauge), a trace part $\phi$ (the dilaton mode), and a longitudinal part $\xi_\mu$ (pure gauge under linearized diffeomorphisms):